chriskormaris/MyChessGame/README.md

 3. `Wukong` evaluation
 4. `Shannon` evaluation

+You can also change the Minimax AI max depth.
+The AI plays well for a depth of 2 or above.
+For a depth of 3 or above, the AI starts to play slowly.

 ### Minimax Chess on Google Play

 I am using the `api` module for the implementation of the following Android game, which I've also created: